cilium/cilium/Documentation/bpf.rst

   The above command assumes that the program code resides in the default section which is called ``prog`` in XDP case.
-Should this not be the case, and the section named differently, for example, ``foobar``, then the program needs to be loaded as:
+Should this not be the case, and the section is named differently, for example, ``foobar``, then the program needs to be loaded as:

   ::

     # ip link set dev em1 xdp obj prog.o sec foobar

-  By default, ``ip`` will throw an error in case a XDP program is already attached to the networking interface, thus that it will not be overridden by accident.
+  By default, ``ip`` will throw an error in case a XDP program is already attached to the networking interface, to prevent it from being overridden by accident.
 In order to replace the currently running XDP program with a new one, the ``-force`` option must be used: